-What is the best Galaxy Note 20 Ultra case?
+What are the best Samsung Galaxy Note 20 Ultra cases?

 If you want a case that doubles as a wallet, the Ghostek Exec Series includes slots to hold cash and credit cards.
 And the Caseology Dual Grip is one of the less expensive options if your budget is still hurting after paying up for a Galaxy Note 20 Ultra.

-The best Galaxy Note 20 Ultra cases you can buy right now
+The best Samsung Galaxy Note 20 Ultra cases you can buy right now

 Samsung makes a wide variety of cases for its own phones, and one of the best Galaxy Note 20 Ultra case options is the S-View Flip Cover.
 This Galaxy Note 20 Ultra-sized version is a lot like the S-View Flip Cover editions made for previous Samsung phones, with the transparent cover window offering you at-a-glance information without having to flip open the case.
 You can even answer or reject phone calls when the case is closed.